COBETCKNN17/Fullstack/Conference Central/READ_ME.md

 1. Clone the git repository (or download it from the submission)
 2. Run `dev_appserver.py DIR` or launch the app from the GUI app launcher Google provides in their API download.
 Ensure it's running by visiting your local server's address, which is likely to be [localhost:8080][1]].

-Optionally you can follow these instructions to set it up for your own deplayment:
+Instructions speicific to each deployment:
 1. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-2. Update the values at the top of `settings.py` to the CLIENT_ID you registered in the Google Developer Console.
+2. Update the values at the top of `settings.py` to the CLIENT_ID you registered in the Google Developer Console

 3. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID in your Google Developer Console

 4. (Optional) Mark the configuration files as unchanged as follows:
    `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`

 5. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default localhost:8080)

 6. (Optional) Generate your client library(ies) [the endpoints tool][2].

 7. Deploy your application.

 [1]: https://localhost:8080/